thegworld/gtx-browser/docs/accessibility/browser/how_a11y_works_3.md

 https://source.chromium.org/chromium/chromium/src/+/main:ui/accessibility/platform/)
 directory.

-First, gfx::NativeViewAccessible is a typedef used throughout Chromium to represent an instance of the platform-specific accessible object on the current platform.
+First, gfx::NativeViewAccessible is a typedef used throughout GTx Browser to represent an instance of the platform-specific accessible object on the current platform.
 It's defined alongside gfx::NativeView, gfx::NativeEvent, and other similar types that have equivalents on each platform.
 Note that these are not